|Nutrition Facts (per serving)|

-Preheat an oven to 400°F (Anywhere in the 350°F to 425°F range will work, so if you already have something in the oven, there's no need to wait before popping the broccoli rabe in).
+Preheat an oven to 400 F (Anywhere in the 350 to 425 F range will work, so if you already have something in the oven, there's no need to wait before popping the broccoli rabe in).

 Trim the broccoli rabe and spread it on a baking sheet or in a roasting pan.
 Drizzle the greens with the olive oil.
-Use your hands or two spoons to turn and toss the broccoli rabe around, so it is all more or less lightly coated with the oil.
-Spread the broccoli back out into as much of a single layer as possible and sprinkle it with salt.
+Use your hands or two spoons to toss the broccoli rabe around, so it is all lightly coated with the oil.
+Spread the broccoli rabe back out into as much of a single layer as possible and sprinkle it with salt.

-Roast the broccoli rabe until it's reduced in size by about two-thirds and is brown on the edges, about 20 minutes.
+Roast the broccoli rabe until it's reduced in size by about 2/3 and is brown on the edges, about 20 minutes.
 Depending on your oven (and what else may be in it), this may take longer.
-Feel free to use tongs to toss and turn the leaves around a bit every 10 minutes or so if you're inclined.
+Feel free to use tongs to toss the leaves around a bit every 10 minutes or so.
 Serve roasted broccoli rabe hot or warm.

 - A spritz of fresh lemon juice and some chili flakes are a nice addition, but others may prefer some fresh herbs or a dollop of creamy yogurt or crème fraîche.